-Environmental Archaeology, by Keith Wilkinson & Chris Stevens (£25) The authors explain that 'environmental archaeology concerns the study of vegetation (flora) and animals (fauna), which lived in association with the people of the past, and the way in which humans interacted with these other living organisms...(it) is also about reconstructing the physicality of the landscapes in which people lived, hunted and farmed'.
-This book covers techniques, such as pollen analysis and insect studies.
-It also shows how the discipline can answer questions about past peoples.
+Environmental Archaeology, by Keith Wilkinson & Chris Stevens (£25)

+The authors explain that 'environmental archaeology concerns the study of vegetation (flora) and animals (fauna), which lived in association with the people of the past, and the way in which humans interacted with these other living organisms...(it) is also about reconstructing the physicality of the landscapes in which people lived, hunted and farmed'.
+The authors cover techniques such as pollen analysis and insect studies and also show how the discipline can answer questions about past peoples.
 An excellent book for non-specialists.

-Lines on the Landscape, Circles from the Sky, by Trevor Garnham (£17.99) Another complex book, unlike The Celts, this is a study limited in time, the Neolithic period, and place, the Orkney Islands.
+Lines on the Landscape, Circles from the Sky, by Trevor Garnham (£17.99)

+Another complex book, but unlike The Celts, this is a study limited in time, the Neolithic period, and place, the Orkney Islands.
 However, Garnham takes the reader on a journey through anthropology, mythology, comparative religion and folklore to explain the archaeology of the islands.
-As a lecturer in architecture, he expertly describes the structures on the islands, from the bestpreserved Neolithic houses in Europe, to burial tombs, such as the cairns of Rousay; from the Stones of Stenness to the Ring of Brodgar and the burial mound of Maes Howe, Goodquality photographs and reconstructions, such as one of a house at Skara Brae, really bring the stones to life.
-Garnham goes beyond this to try to show the meaning that these structures had to people who constructed them, he explains their view of the world and the cosmos.
-A fascinating study for anyone interested in the Neolithic concept of the world, as well as their architecture.
-THE KENT ARCHAEOLOGICAL FIELD SCHOOL COURSES The listing of archaeological courses for Autumn 2003.
-The fee is £35 a day unless otherwise stated, and if you become a member there is a 10% discount on full prices, except field trips.
-To join, fill in the form on the last page of the magazine, and to book a course fill in the form on page 31.
-For further details of courses, access our web site at www.kafs.co.uk.
+As a lecturer in architecture, he expertly describes the structures on the islands, from the bestpreserved Neolithic houses in Europe, to burial tombs, such as the cairns of Rousay; from the Stones of Stenness to the Ring of Brodgar and the burial mound of Maes Howe, Good photographs and reconstructions, such as one of a house at Skara Brae, bring the stones to life.
+Garnham goes beyond this to try to show the meaning that these structures had to the people who constructed them; he explains their view of the world and the cosmos.
+A fascinating study for anyone interested in the Neolithic concept of the world, as well as the architecture of the Neolithic era.